Kingerthanu/CPP_ParticleSimulation/README.md

 <img src="https://github.com/user-attachments/assets/4d236ec7-91a8-4128-851b-db5c476a7086" alt="Cornstarch <3" width="55" height="49"> <img src="https://github.com/user-attachments/assets/4d236ec7-91a8-4128-851b-db5c476a7086" alt="Cornstarch <3" width="55" height="49"> <img src="https://github.com/user-attachments/assets/4d236ec7-91a8-4128-851b-db5c476a7086" alt="Cornstarch <3" width="55" height="49"> <img src="https://github.com/user-attachments/assets/4d236ec7-91a8-4128-851b-db5c476a7086" alt="Cornstarch <3" width="55" height="49">

+<h3>Key Updates in Patch-2:</h3>

+    - Increased Resolution: The simulation window size has been increased to 1900x1900 for better visualization.
+    - Increased Particle Count: The particle count has been increased to 5000 to test performance with more particles.
+    - Enhanced Multithreading: Improved performance by increasing the number of threads from 2 to 3.
+    - Collision Detection Improvements:
+    - Added CollisionPair struct for better collision tracking.
+    - Improved wall collision handling and resolution logic.
+    - Implemented continuous force application when the mouse button is held.
+    - Gravity Forces: Added gravity forces to influence particle movement.
+    - Trajectory-Based Collision Detection: Implemented a more sophisticated collision detection algorithm based on particle trajectories.
+    - Overall Collision Overhaul: Enhanced the collision detection and resolution mechanisms for better performance and accuracy.

 <h3>The Breakdown:</h3>

 The Program Starts By Initializing A Window Based Upon The Custom `ParticleWindow` Class.
 This Class Works As Means Of Encapsulating All Data Pertaining To The Simulation Including A GLFW Window, The Shader For This Provided Window, As Well As Data Pertaining To Rendering And The Current Particles Being Simulated.

 <h4>Initialization</h4>

 When The Process Initializes The Class, It Starts By Contextualizing The Window For OpenGL Buffer Contexting As Well As Generating Our Particles Through `initParticles(...)`.
+The Window Size Has Been Increased To 1900x1900 For Better Visualization, And The Particle Count Has Been Increased To 5000 To Test Performance With More Particles.

 ```C++
 ParticleWindow::ParticleWindow(int width, int height)
     : particles(PARTICLE_COUNT), collisionMatrix(BIN_SIZE), updateBarrier(NUM_THREADS + 1), renderBarrier(NUM_THREADS + 1)